-- a) votes may be given either personally or by proxy; - b) the voting rights attached to each Share are the proportion of the voting rights attached to all of the Shares in issue that the price of the Shares bears to the aggregate price or prices of all the Shares in issue, at the date specified in the FCA Rules; and - c) a Shareholder entitled to more than one vote need not, if they vote, use all their votes or cast all their votes in the same way. - 9.10 For joint Shareholders of a Share, only the vote of the first-named in the Register can be taken. - 9.11 The ACD shall not be counted in the quorum of, nor shall the ACD or any of its associates vote at, any meeting of Shareholders, save where Shares are held on behalf of, or jointly with, a person who, if themselves as the registered Shareholder, would be entitled to vote and from whom the ACD or its associates have received voting instructions. - 9.12 For the purpose of voting, Shares held, or treated as held, by the ACD must not, save as mentioned in paragraph 9.11, be regarded as being in issue. - 9.13 In the event that the Company is wound up for whatever reason, the Shareholders will be unable to buy or sell Shares once the winding-up has commenced.
-This will be the date when dealing in Shares ceases. - 9.14 Notice of meetings of the Company will be sent by the ACD to Shareholders with a registered address outside the United Kingdom to their registered address. - 9.15 The Company will not hold annual general meetings. - 9.16 Any notice or document to be served upon a Shareholder will be duly served if it is: - a) delivered to the Shareholder's address as appearing in the Register; or - b) delivered by using an electronic medium in accordance with paragraph 20. - 9.17 Any notice or document served by post is deemed to have been served on the second Business Day following the day on which it was posted. - 9.18 Any document left at a registered address or delivered other than by post is deemed to have been served on that day. - 9.19 Any document or notice to be served on, or information to be given to a Shareholder, must be in legible form.
-For this purpose, any form of legible form which: - a) is consistent with the ACD's knowledge of how the recipient of the document wishes or expects to receive the document; - b) is capable of being provided in hard copy by the ACD; - c) enables the recipient to know or record the time of receipt; and - d) is reasonable in the context. - 9.20 The ACD must obtain the prior approval of Shareholders by extraordinary resolution for any proposed change to the Company that is a fundamental change.
-This is a change or event which: - a) changes the purpose or nature of the Company;
+- had been a registered Shareholder and they have received voting instructions from that person, may vote in respect of such Shares pursuant to such instructions. - 9.27 The ACD will publish the minutes on a website accessible to the general public without charge, no later than five Business Days after the meeting has taken place (but in the - 9.28 case of an original meeting which is adjourned, the minutes will be published no later than five Business Days after the adjourned meeting has taken place). - 9.29 Any notice or document to be served upon a Shareholder will be duly served if it is: - a) delivered to the Shareholder's address as appearing in the Register; or - b) sent using an electronic medium in accordance with paragraph 9.32 below. - 9.30 Any notice or document served by post is deemed to have been served on the second Business Day following the day on which it was posted. - 9.31 Any document left at a registered address or delivered other than by post is deemed to have been served on that day. - 9.32 Any notice or document served by post on one joint Shareholder is deemed to also have been served on each other joint Shareholder whose address, as appearing on the Register, is the same address to which the notice or document was sent. - 9.33 Any document or notice to be served on, or information to be given to a Shareholder, must be in legible form.
+For this purpose, any form is a legible form if it: - a) is consistent with the ACD's knowledge of how the recipient of the document wishes or expects to receive the document; - b) is capable of being provided in hard copy by the ACD; - c) enables the recipient to know or record the time of receipt; and - d) is reasonable in the context. - 9.34 Changes to the Company are classified as fundamental, significant or notifiable. - 9.35 The ACD must obtain the prior approval of Shareholders by extraordinary resolution for any proposed change to the Company which constitutes a "fundamental change".
+This is a change or event which: - a) changes the purpose or nature of the Company; - b) may materially prejudice a Shareholder; - c) alters the risk profile of the Company; or - d) introduces a new type of payment out of the Scheme Property. - 9.36 The ACD must give prior written notice to Shareholders of any proposed change which constitutes a "significant change".
+This is a change or event which is not fundamental, but which: - a) affects a Shareholder's ability to exercise their rights in relation to their investment; - b) would reasonably be expected to cause the Shareholder to reconsider their participation in the Company;

-- b) may materially prejudice a Shareholder; - c) alters the risk profile of the Company; or - d) introduces a new type of payment out of the Company property. - 9.21 The ACD must give prior written notice to Shareholders of any proposed change which constitutes a significant change.
-This is a change or event which is not fundamental, but which: - a) affects a Shareholder's ability to exercise their rights in relation to their investment; - b) would reasonably be expected to cause the Shareholder to reconsider their participation in the Company; - c) results in any increased payments out of the Company Scheme Property to the ACD, or an associate of the ACD; or - d) materially increase other types of payment out of the Company Scheme Property.
+- results in any increased payments out of the Scheme Property to the ACD, or c) an associate of the ACD; or - d) materially increases other types of payment out of the Scheme Property.